privacyguides/privacyguides.org/README.md

   - Browse our [open issues](https://github.com/privacyguides/privacyguides.org/issues) to see what needs to be updated
   - View some contribution tips on our [contributor's wiki](https://github.com/privacyguides/privacyguides.org/wiki)

+### Blog

+We aspire to publish the best articles about privacy on the net.
+From hot-takes to long-form essays, we are looking for stylish and well-written pieces.

+This not a place for sponsored content or SEO-obsessed posts.
+Please do **not** pitch us this, as we don't take kindly to it and your email will be blocked. *Caveat scriptor.*

+Submit stories or requests to: `freddy@privacyguides.org`

 ## Mirrors

 [![GitHub](https://img.shields.io/static/v1?logo=github&label=&message=GitHub&color=000&style=for-the-badge)](https://github.com/privacyguides/privacyguides.org)